 - The advantages and disadvantages of working for particular companies.

-- Industry trends and major players within the marketplace (network with them).
+- Industry trends and major players in the marketplace (network with them).

-- Forecasts of job availabilities within specific industries.
+- Forecasts of job availability within specific industries.

 Focus on the Right Things